 You need to be in quarantine for 14 days upon arrival in Tasmania.

 If you don’t develop any signs or symptoms of COVID-19 in that time, you can stop your quarantine and return to your normal daily activities including going to work or school.
 You don’t need a clearance certificate to return to work or school.

-Why do you have to quarantine for 14 days?
+Why do I have to quarantine for 14 days?

 If you have been required to quarantine it is because you might become unwell with coronavirus.
 It can take up to 14 days for people who have been infected with the virus to become sick, and it’s possible to spread the virus to others 48 hours before you feel sick.